Aiming for democratic architecture

-Aiming for democratic architecture is an exhibition that shows 34 spaces from all over Sweden, in different scales, with different functions and underlying values as essential red threads.
+Aiming for democratic architecture is an exhibition and workshop format that shows – through texts and moving images – 34 spaces from all over Sweden, in different scales, with different functions and underlying values.
 The aim is to deepen the understanding of public space, show good architectural solutions and, most importantly, function as a starting-point for discussions.

 The exhibition is designed to support and behave similar to the content.
 With small but influential means such as carpets, a ’shoe off’ border and a low, horizontal arrangement of screens and posters, it proposes an embodied experience of the subjects at stake.

 The project was initiated by the Swedish Institute and Architects Sweden in order to put architecture and democratic values at the chore of the ongoing debate about public space.

 Please note that the texts and films may not be used in any other context than the exhibition due to legal rights.

 Available in digital format for local production and can also be ordered in printed version via Architects Sweden.
 Please contact the SI if you wish to produce a local language version.

 Texts in the exhibition (coming soon)